A homological approach to pseudoisotopy theory. I: The proof of

 Combining the previous two lemmas results in a $(2n-4)$-connected map

-to the homotopy colimit over the stabilisation maps, so in order to prove \cref{thm:mainthmtechnical}, it remains to establish a zig-zag with the claimed connectivity properties between this homotopy colimit and the unit component of the once looped algebraic $K$-theory space of the integers $\Omega_0^{\infty+1}\oK(\bfZ)$, which we model as the plus construction\footnote{Unless said otherwise, we take all plus constructions with respect to the unique maximally perfect subgroup.}
+to the homotopy colimit over the stabilisation maps, so in order to prove \cref{thm:mainthmtechnical}, it remains to establish a zig-zag with the claimed connectivity properties between this homotopy colimit and the zero component of the once looped algebraic $K$-theory space of the integers $\Omega_0^{\infty+1}\oK(\bfZ)$, which we model as the plus-construction\footnote{We take all plus-constructions with respect to the unique maximal perfect subgroup, i.e.\ the intersection of the terms in the transfinite derived series.
+It follows from maximality that this subgroup is automatically normal.}